Manto (daughter of Tiresias): Mythology

 During the War of the Epigoni, a later myth relates, Manto was brought to Delphi as a war prize.
 Apollo made her his priestess and sent her to Colophon to found an oracle devoted to him.
 She had a son named Mopsus by Apollo, although by some accounts, the father of Mopsus is Rhacius, whom Manto later married.
 According to the Bibliotheca, she had two children by Alcmaeon, Amphilochus and Tisiphone.
 In an early version, Apollo instructed her to marry the first man she saw outside of Delphi (who turned out to be Rhacius).
 Rhacius then took her to Claros (which, like Colophon, is in western Asia Minor) and there she founded the oracle of Apollo Clarios.
 When she arrived, Manto wept bitter tears for her ravaged city.
-As they fell in the ground, the tears transformed into a spring.
+As they fell to the ground, the tears transformed into a spring.

 In Roman myth, Manto went to Italy and gave birth to Ocnus (father: Tiberinus, the genius of the river Tiber).
 Ocnus founded Mantua and named it after his mother.
 It was said that Manto's abilities in prophecy were much greater than her father's.

 Manto also appears in the myth of Niobe, the boastful queen of Thebes who degraded Leto.
 Manto warns her not to anger the gods and suggests she ask for Leto's forgiveness.
 Niobe refuses and continues to insult Leto, and consequently is punished by Apollo and Artemis.

 Lampus, who tried to violate Manto on her couch, was killed by Apollo for this act.

 She is one of the fortune-tellers and diviners whom Dante sees in the fourth pit of the eighth circle of the Inferno.